Mishra123-a/cloud-devops-journey/aws/vpc/day9.md

-## VPC Day 1 – Region, AZ, Subnets & High Availability
+## VPC Region, AZ, Subnets & High Availability

 ### Objective
 Develop a clear and correct understanding of how AWS Regions, Availability Zones, VPCs, and Subnets relate to each other,